 When designing a system model, various factors such as cost, complexity, speed, system portability, and security necessitate careful consideration.
 Cloud computing architecture distinguishes itself from traditional distributed system architecture through its highly scalable nature, abstract entity status, provision of distinct service levels to consumers, and governance by economies of scale, all facilitated by dynamic demand services via virtualization.
 A cloud hosting facility consists of a limited number of diverse physical hosts, each differentiated by characteristics like the amount of memory, bandwidth, processing element lists, host identification numbers, and processing throughput represented by Millions of Instructions Per Second (MIPS).
-Every host supports numerous VMs with comparable characteristics.
+Every host supports numerous Virtual Machines (VMs) with comparable characteristics.
 For resource mapping, tasks from different users are transmitted to the serial scheduler or central load balancer.
 Every VM performs one particular task at a time, with the load balancer allocating tasks based on constraints such as resource accessibility and time limits.
 Once a task is finished, the resources that have been employed are released, allowing the creation of additional VMs to process further requests.

 The Expected Time to Compute (ETC) matrix is used to model tasks in a diverse computing environment.
-The formula ( $L_n = P_m$ ) gives the value of (ETCnm), where ( $L_n$ ) represents the length of the ( $n^{th}$ ) task in terms of Million Instructions (MIs), and ( $P_m$ ) denotes the processing speed of the ( $m{th}$ ) VM in terms of MIPS.
+The formula ($L_n = P_m$) gives the value of (ETC{nm}), where (L_n) represents the length of the (n^{th}) task in terms of Million Instructions (MI), and (P_m) denotes the processing speed of the (m{th}) VM in terms of MIPS.
 Each VM operates in two states: active and idle.
-When a VM is idle, its EC is 60% of its EC when it is active.
-In cloud systems, two crucial performance metrics are identified: Makespan (MS) and EC.
-Due to varying execution times across different VMs in the cloud system, Makespan refers to the maximum time taken by any VM to execute all input tasks within the system.
-Minimizing Makespan is essential for achieving optimal load balancing.
-The execution time of $m^{th}$ VM (ETm) is based on the decision variable $X{mn}$ , where,
+When a virtual machine is idle, its energy consumption is 60% of its energy consumption when it is active.
+In cloud systems, two crucial performance metrics are identified: makespan (MS) and energy consumption (EC).
+Due to varying execution times across different VMs in the cloud system, makespan refers to the maximum time taken by any VM to execute all input tasks within the system.
+Minimizing makespan is essential for achieving optimal load balancing.
+The execution time of m^{th} VM (ET_m) is based on the decision variable X{nm} , where,

-$$X{nm} = \begin{cases} 1 \text{ if } T_n \text{ is assigned to VM}m \\ 0 \text{ if } T_n \text{ is not assigned to VM}m \end{cases}.$$ (1)
+$$X{nm} = \begin{cases} 1 \text{ if } T_n \text{ is assigned to VM}m \\ 0 \text{ if } T_n \text{ is not assinged to VM}m \end{cases}$$ (1)

-And the $ET_m$ , $1 \le m \le N$ is calculated as
+And the ET_m , $1 \le m \le N$ is calculated as follows.